Masters of Albion Early Access Preview ...

 • Dropping fireballs once that upgrade is unlocked

-The night sequence demands active participation rather than passive management.
-You cannot queue up orders and watch.
-The god hand needs to be physically engaged throughout.
+The night sequence demands active participation.
+You can't queue orders and watch.
+The god hand needs to stay physically engaged the entire time.

 What about criminal judgments?

-At specific critical moments during the game, you can use gestures from your god hand to decide the fate of criminals within your civilization.
-The CGMagazine preview describes this as one of the moral choice elements woven into the experience, consistent with the kind of consequence-driven design that defined Molyneux's earlier work.
+At specific moments, you can use gestures from your god hand to decide the fate of criminals in your civilization.
+This is one of the moral choice elements woven into the experience, consistent with the consequence-driven design that defined Molyneux's earlier work.

 God powers progression: what unlocks and when?

 The upgrade system ties your god hand powers to the economic loop.
 You earn money by selling crafted goods to the aristocracy, then spend that money alongside various tokens to unlock upgrades.
-The CGMagazine preview outlines the general categories of what you can spend on:
+The general categories of what you can spend on:

 Loading table...

-The outfit system is worth noting specifically.
-Designing new outfits for your lord and lady is not purely cosmetic.
-According to the CGMagazine preview, doing so unlocks further upgrades in the progression system, making it a functional part of the god hand power loop rather than a side activity.
+The outfit system deserves specific attention.
+Designing new outfits for your lord and lady isn't purely cosmetic.
+Doing so unlocks further upgrades in the progression system, making it a functional part of the god hand power loop rather than a side activity.

 God hand upgrade tree